qemus/qemu-docker/readme.md

     Replace the example path `/var/qemu` with the desired storage folder.

+  * ### How do I boot Windows?

+    This container is mainly focussed on emulating Linux-based operating systems.
+So for emulating Windows there is [another container](https://github.com/dockur/windows) that includes a TPM emulator, all the necessary drivers, and will automaticly download the correct ISO file from the Microsoft servers.

   * ### How do I verify if my system supports KVM?

     To verify if your system supports KVM, run the following commands: